slatedocs/slate/source/includes/giosg_apps/_giosg_apps.md

 ```

 ## SSL is required for apps to work
-Applications are required to use SSL in order to be accepted as Giosg Apps.
+Applications are required to use SSL in order to be accepted as Giosg APPS.
 Currently UI allows saving pretty much anything as application url but requests will fail if the url doesn't start with HTTPS.

 To develop apps locally it is possible to allow insecure urls by setting `allow_insecure_url` to `True` manually on database.
 No UI is provided for this to not make it too easy for some weak minded people to allow this for our customers! ;) Another possibility is to generate self signed certificate.